QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 A configuration template must first be defined before it can be inherited {{inheriting-temp}}.
 The creation, modification, and deletion of configuration templates are achieved by network management operations via NETCONF or RESTCONF protocols.
-The content of the configuration template must be an instantiated chunk of data starting from at least one top-level node in the module hierarchies.
+The content of the configuration template must be an instantiated chunk of data starting from any level node in the module hierarchies.

 For example, {{temp-ex-interface}} provides an interface configuration template that sets "mtu" as 1500 for ethernet interfaces: